 Monte Carlo simulations show that our proposed estimation method recovers precise estimates of production function parameters under a range of data generating processes.
 Notably, it retains consistency when firms' input decisions are subject to optimization error whereas other approaches generally do not.
-While our proposed estimator is undermined if firms' expectations exhibit certain (although not all) types of bias, we show our basic estimation algorithm can be extended to retain consistency in certain cases.
+We also note that our estimation method can accommodate biased input expectations as long as such bias is also reflected in firms' expected output.
+While our proposed estimator is undermined if firms' reported expectations are measured with error, we leverage insights from \citet{evdokimov_zeleneev_2025} to show our basic estimation algorithm can be extended to retain consistency.
+We call this extension ``EZ-NPR'' and note that it (and others) can also accommodate certain forms of bias in firms' expected next-period productivity which, similarly to measurement error in expectations, undermines our ``baseline'' NPR.
+If the bias in productivity is uncorrelated with all observables used in the estimator, it operates like a measurement error and can be dealt with by EZ-NPR.
+If it is instead a function of a time-invariant attribute, and if one possesses panel data on realizations and expectations of revenue and employment, we propose an alternative extension that retains consistency.
+Finally, we also highlight that a similar ``wedge'' between expected output, the true production function and expected productivity may arise in some circumstances when firms have imperfect knowledge of the production technology and that this issue can be dealt with by similar extensions to our basic approach.